Published: October 23, 2020 | Last Updated: July 8, 2024

 The viral outbreak of zombie fandom truly began following George A. Romero’s Night of the Living Dead (1968).
 The mindless, cannibalistic zombies in this film presented everything audiences feared and craved, including extinction, mutilation, separation, impotence, and ego death.

-Like most zombie movies, it was shot against a reasonably small budget of $114.00 US.
-The sustained international and domestic popularity over the years has earned it more than 250 times its budget.
+Like most zombie movies, it was shot on a reasonably small budget of $114.00 US.
+However, its sustained international and domestic popularity over the years has earned it more than 250 times its budget.

 The original film led to an official remake in 1990 and five subsequent films (Dawn of the Dead, Day of the Dead, Land of the Dead, Diary of the Dead, and Survival of the Dead) over five decades.